Protecting a Great Community

 The police department is the primary provider of law enforcement and related community service throughout the town's 62 square miles and hundreds of miles of roads.
 The department responds to over 30,000 calls for service yearly and makes thousands of traffic stops in an attempt to prevent tragedy and keep Wells' motoring public as safe as possible.
 The police department makes over 200 criminal arrests a year, ranging from simple assault to armed robbery.

-The busy communications center dispatches for Police, Fire, EMS, Lifeguard and Highway.
-The center handles approximately 60,000 incoming telephone calls yearly, which include both routine business calls and emergency (generally 9-1-1) calls.
+The busy regional communications center dispatches for Police, Fire, EMS, Lifeguard and Highway for both Wells and Ogunquit.
+The center handles 75,000 incoming telephone calls yearly, which include both routine business calls and emergency (generally 9-1-1) calls.

 Remember, in an emergency, you only have to dial 911 for Police, Fire, or Ambulance / Rescue response.